• Skip to main content

 Lempuyang Temple

-Exploring Lempuyang Temple: A Comprehensive Visitor Guide to Bali’s Gate of Heaven
+Lempuyang Temple: Visitor Guide to Bali’s Gate of Heaven

-You are here: Home » Attractions in Bali » Temples & Historical Sites » Lempuyang Temple Gate of Heaven
+You are here: Home » Attractions » Lempuyang Temple Gate of Heaven

-Post Modified Date: November 28, 2025 by Wayan Suadnyana Category: Temples and Historical Sites
+Post Modified Date: June 6, 2026 by Wayan Suadnyana Category: Attractions

 Welcome to our concise holiday guide about Lempuyang Temple, the Gate of Heaven, in Bali.
 As a top destination in Southeast Asia, Bali boasts beautiful beaches, a unique culture, excellent tourism facilities, and warm hospitality.
-On this beautiful island, you’ll find numerous attractions, including the Penataran Agung Lempuyang, one of the top Hindu temples in Bali.
+On this beautiful island, you’ll find many sacred sites, and this Bali temple guide can help you compare Lempuyang with other important temples.

 Lempuyang Temple